tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/monitoring/get_server_ports.md

 ---
-slug: get_server_ports
+slug: get-server-ports
 id: get_server_ports
-title: Get all server ports
+title: Get server ports for TCP, HTTP, and gRPC
-description:
+description: ClickHouse servers can open network ports for TCP, HTTP, and gRPC.
+Here's how to find out which ports these interfaces are bound to on a ClickHouse server.
 tags:
   - beginner
   - getting-started